d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   We highly appreciate all contributions, including bug reports, patches, improvement suggestions, and general feedback.

-  For a list of known desired improvements in `sweep', see [Things to do].
+  For a list of known desired improvements in Sweep, see [Things to do].

 [Things to do] See section Things to do